0xNULLDEVx0/Robot/README.md

 To get this working, ensure ROS2 is installed then go into the root directory learnRos.
 Reason for the name is due to my own new discoveries when working with jazzy.
 Can never stop learning right?

-Before anything, you must source the files. run **source install/setup.bash**
+Before anything, you must source the files. run **source install/setup.bash** in the root folder /learnRos.

 Run the command **colcon build** in the root directory (/learnRos).